nmartinovic/aA-Homeworks/Rails/music_app/README.md

 # README

-* I need to finish the New for the tracks page
+* Do not allow duplicate users to signup

 This README would normally document whatever steps are necessary to get the application up and running.